Fluoride Treatments in Buffalo, NY

 In pediatric dentistry, it is often recommended that children and infants receive a topical fluoride treatment, which is the temporary application of a substance containing a high concentration of fluoride to the teeth.
 In combination with proper brushing, flossing, and a diet low in sugar, this treatment will fortify the enamel and fend off symptoms of tooth decay.
 This type of treatment may be appropriate for certain adults as well, as some of us are at a higher risk of developing cavities.
 The process for adults is the same as that for minors; at the end of a teeth cleaning, a highly fluoridated gel is applied to the surface of the teeth, it is left in place for a few minutes, and it is then removed by rinsing.
 Individuals who wear braces or similar decides, have chronic dry mouth, and have a genetic predisposition to tooth or root cavities should ask their dentists if fluoride application by a professional would be in their best interest.

 If you have questions about fluoride treatments, or would like to schedule an appointment, contact our office and schedule a free consultation with our experienced Buffalo dentist today!

 Recommended Dental Care Products

-The most important ingredient in toothpaste is fluoride.
+As an experienced Buffalo dentist, I always tell patients that the most important ingredient in toothpaste is fluoride.
 Fluoride is an ion that both prevents tooth decay and strengthens the enamel against the acids that are naturally produced in the mouth.
 Any fluoridated toothpaste will be effective in preventing cavities and gingivitis.
 Though brushing and flossing are paramount, using mouthwash with fluoride can also be beneficial.